Congratulations on being accepted to an Alliance study abroad program!

 Is it possible to travel to other countries during or at the conclusion of my Alliance program?

 This depends on the number of ‘entries’ your visa contains.
-If you wish to travel outside mainland China during or at the conclusion of your program, you must request a 'double' entry visa or a 'multi' entry visa.
-Whether or not you are awarded a 'double' or 'multi' entry visa is at the discretion of the Chinese consular officer processing your visa application.
+If you wish to travel outside mainland China during or at the conclusion of your program, you must request a 'double' entry visa or a 'multiple' entry visa.
+Whether or not you are awarded a 'double' or 'multiple' entry visa is at the discretion of the Chinese consular officer processing your visa application.